Supported internships are aimed at young people with a learning disability, aged 18 to 24

 - be on an individual work placement for at least six months with an external employer.

-The Calderdale College programme is called Project Search and lasts a year.
-Learners are on placement for 3.5 days and learn related-skills for the remaining 1.5 days a week.
-It is for those who are looking for full-time, paid employment and want to learn the skills needed.
-The first learners will begin the course in September 2017.
-Initially, learners will do the work and training in some of the Calderdale NHS Trust departments, where they will be supported by a tutor.
+The Calderdale programme is called Project Search, it lasts a year and is for students with an EHC (Education, Health and Care) plan.
+Learners are on placement for five days and spend an hour at the beginning and end of the day learning work related-skills in the 'Hub Room' at Calderdale Royal.
+Project Search is for those who are looking to go into full-time, paid employment and want to learn the skills needed.
+Initially, learners will do the work and training in some of the Calderdale NHS Trust departments, where they will be supported by a job coach.
 They may then go on to a work placement with other local employers.
-There will be an introductory summer school before the course startsdelivered by staff from C&K Careers.
+There will be an introductory summer school before the course starts, delivered by staff from C&K Careers.

 See the video about a similar Project Search programme in Bradford.All learners will:

-- go on different ‘placements’ in different jobs within the host employer’s organisation - from September 2018, this will be Calderdale NHS, which will work with other local businesses
+- go on different ‘placements’ in different jobs within the host employer’s organisation, Calderdale NHS.
+Calderdale NHS will also work with other local businesses to provide opportunities

 - take part in classroom-based learning to develop the skills needed to move straight into full-time employment at the end of the internship.